jessepav/lacygoill-wiki-backup/awk/sed.md

 # Misc
 ## Why does sed iterate over the input lines before iterating over the script statements?

-There may be other reasons, but if it  did the reverse, when used in a pipeline, the sed command would block all the following commands.
+There  might be  other  reasons, but  if  it did  the reverse,  when  used in  a pipeline, the sed command would block all the following commands.
 Indeed,  sed would  have to  wait for  the previous  command to  send *all*  its output, before being able to process the second statement of the script.